K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	})

 4. Provision API development specifications by service
-- Use a unique name when creating a instance.
+- Use a unique name when creating an instance.
 - Verify if the requested instance ID to create exists already.
 - Check if the selected plan information can be used when creating the instance.
 If possible, create the instance.
-- When the instance creation is completed, send it to the Cloud Controller as JSON Object format as shown above.
+- When the instance creation is completed, send it to the Cloud Controller in JSON Object format as shown above.

 4.1.
 RDBMS

-1. In case of Mysql
+1. In the case of Mysql

 	- Check if the database to create exists
 	SHOW DATABASES LIKE '${instance.database}'

-	- Create new database
+	- Create a new database
 	CREATE DATABASE IF NOT EXISTS ${instance.database}

-	- Send the Dashboard information as JSON Object format to Cloud Controller after creation.
+	- Send the Dashboard information in JSON Object format to Cloud Controller after creation.

-2. In case of Cubrid DB
+2. In the case of Cubrid DB

 	- Create and move the directory to create database
 	$ mkdir <databasename>